Poiint/Windows-Binaries2/README.md

 # Windows-Binaries2
-Useful Windows Binaries used for pentestin
+Useful Windows Binaries used for pentesting